 What vaccinations are recommended before heading to college?

 USM does have some immunization requirements that need to be met before you can register for classes.
 The requirements can be accessed on our Immunization Information web page.
 There are several other vaccines not required, but you may want to consider checking them out:

 Flu vaccine – Each year about 10 – 20% of Americans get the flu.
 A new vaccine comes out every year.

 Meningitis – The American College Health Association recommends all first-year students living in residence halls should receive this vaccine.
 Bacterial meningitis is extremely rare, but can be fatal.
 It’s vaccine-preventable.

 Gardasil – HPV (Human Papillomavirus is the most common STD/I in the U.S. It causes genital warts and some types of cervical cancer.
 The three-doses series is given between the ages of 9 – 26.

 How do I pay for Health Services?

 Health Services will bill your health insurance, so please bring your insurance card to your appointment with you.
-There is no out of pocket cost such as a copay for the office visit.
+Copays will be charged in accordance with the requirement of your health insurance plan.
 If an in house lab or medication is ordered that can not be charged to your insurance then the charge will be billed to you directly.
 Please follow the instructions on your bill to pay.
 If you need to pay by debit or credit card, please click HERE: https://secure.touchnet.com/C22921_ustores/web/store_main.jsp?STOREID=121&SINGLESTORE=true .

 What do I do if you’re closed?